 You may need to buy a laptop or tablet or some other tool.
 You also may need to invest in a faster internet connection if you're going to be transferring a lot of files or remotely controlling a computer at work.

-When you work in an office, you’re constantly in contact with your boss, who helps you know what needs to be done when.
-When you work from home, that physical proximity is gone.
+Office workers are constantly in contact with the boss, who helps them know what needs to be done and when.
+With remote working, that physical proximity is gone.
 You have an increased responsibility to identify important tasks and get them done.

 In his book The ONE Thing: The Surprisingly Simple Truth Behind Extraordinary Results, Gary Keller writes: